-University of Calgary, Faculty of Nursing, Name Badge (displaying first and last name) - is part of the uniform; therefore, must be worn at all times unless agency policy or clinical judgment precludes this.And, if in an AHS setting: AHS Photo ID and Access Control Card - must be clearly visible at all times.
+University of Calgary, Faculty of Nursing, Name Badge (displaying first name and last initial) - is part of the uniform; therefore, must be worn at all times unless agency policy or clinical judgment precludes this.

+And, if in an AHS setting: AHS Photo ID and Access Control Card - must be clearly visible at all times.
 This will be issued prior to commencement of the first AHS practice placement and will be retained for the duration of program.